Churning (Excessive Trading)

-Excessive trading, often referred to as “churning,” involves a broker or advisor trading securities in the account in an excessive manner for the purpose of generating additional commissions and fees.
-In this type of case, the broker places his own interests ahead of those of his customer.
-When brokers buy and sell securities in an account to generate commissions, they often convince their clients to take profits.
-While these reasons seem valid, these are often excuses for the broker or advisor to charge excess commissions.
-While churning often occurs by trading in and out of stocks, excessive trading can also occur by short-term activity in bonds, mutual funds, or annuities.
-Churning may often result in substantial losses in the client’s account, and even if profitable, may generate a tax liability for the client.
+When brokers buy and sell securities in an account to generate commissions, they usually convince their clients of reasons the clients should quick profits.
+While these reasons seem valid, these are often simply excuses for the broker to charge excess commissions.
+Although churning often occurs by trading in and out of stocks, churning can also occur by short-term trading in mutual funds, bonds or annuities.

-To establish that your broker or advisor has churned your account, the account activity will reflect a pattern of trading in your account that was excessive.
-This is demonstrated by calculations to determine the annualized rate of return that would be necessary to cover the commissions charged in your account; the number of times the equity in your account was turned over to purchase securities; and the purchase and sale trading activity that occurs in your account.
+To establish that your broker has churned your account, we will demonstrate that the pattern of trading activity in your account was excessive.
+This can be done in a number of ways including calculations to determine the annualized rate of return that would be necessary to cover the commissions charged in your account; the number of times the equity in your account is turned over to purchase securities; and the purchase and sale trading activity that occurs in your account.

 Churning occurs because many securities brokers play a dual role as both investment advisers and salespersons and because of the compensation system used in the securities industry.